Hillary90/portfolio/README.md

 ## Key Technologies Used.
-- HTML:used an html to structure my portfolio.
+- HTML: used an html to structure my portfolio.
-- CSS:for styling my portfolio.
+- CSS: for styling my portfolio.
 - Javascript: for making my portfolio interactive.

 ## Features